marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

 \end{align}
 $$

-### Page 45 "Fisher's Exact Test; the 'Reasoned Bases for Inference'"
+### Page 45 "Fisher's Exact Test; the 'Reasoned Basis for Inference'"

 * "The word 'exact' means that the distribution in Table 3.5 is exactly the distribution of the test statistic $T$ in a completely randomized experiment